frahik/IBCF.MTME/README.md

 <h2 id="news">

-News of this version (1.5.1)
+News of this version (1.6.0)

 </h2>

-  - Fixed issue \[2\] with the predictions in the pm$Data.Obs\_Pred output, thanks to @melissa-garcia to report it.
+  - Fixed important issue with the predictions output.
-  - Fixed issue with the Cross-validation with two or more traits to use as testing.
+  - Fixed compatibility with dplyr 0.8.

 See the last updates in [NEWS](NEWS.md).